Multi-agent Adaptive Mechanism Design: Mechanism Design without Common Knowledge

 Theorem \ref{thm: robustness} proves the robustness of the margin-$\delta$ mechanism under inaccurate distributional knowledge.
 This suggests it is possible to design a mechanism that guarantees truthfulness for all distributions in an ambiguity set centered at a distribution estimation $p$: $\mathcal{P} = \{p'| p' \,\text{satisfying}\;\eqref{eq: tv condition}\}$.
 However, notice that the objective $\kappa$ itself is influenced by the margin $\delta$ we choose and the distribution $p$ used.
 Actually, when we increase $\delta$, the minimal achievable $\kappa$ would also increase, hence the increment in the provided robustness (i.e. $\delta/\kappa$) may diminish.
 Therefore, one cannot infinitely increase $\delta$ hoping for unlimited robustness.
 In the following, we first provide an objective upper bound on \eqref{eq: robust two-agent mechanism design}, then provide the upper and lower bounds on the amount of robustness that can be provided by \eqref{eq: robust two-agent mechanism design}.

-\begin{theorem}[Bounds on payments of robust mechanism] Suppose the belief matrix $\mathbf{B}$ is invertible, and there does not exist $x\in \mathcal{Y}$ such that $\mathbb{P}(X_i = x) = 1$.
-Let $(\kappa^*, R_i^*)$ be the optimal solution of \eqref{eq: robust two-agent mechanism design} with design distribution $p$ and margin $\delta$.
+\begin{theorem}[Bounds on payments of robust mechanism] Fix a design distribution $p$ and margin $\delta$.
+Assume that $p(X_i = x) > 0$ for all $x\in \mathcal{Y}$, and the belief matrix $\mathbf{B}$ induced by $p$ is invertible.
+Let $\kappa^*$ be the optimal value of \eqref{eq: robust two-agent mechanism design} under $p$ and $\delta$.
 Then we have \begin{itemize} \item Worst-case payment: